deanpcmad/discord_api/README.md

 # Discord API

-This is a Ruby wrapper for the Discord API.
-It is currently in development and is not ready for use.
+This is a Ruby wrapper for the Discord HTTP API. **Currently in development**

 ## Installation